columbia-applied-data-science/rosetta/README.md

     cd rosetta
     make
     make test

+If you update the source, you can do

+    make reinstall
+    make test

+The above `make` targets use `pip`, so you can of course do `pip uninstall` at any time.

 Getting the source (above) is the preferred method since the code changes often, but if you don't use Git you can download a tagged release (tarball) [here](https://github.com/columbia-applied-data-science/rosetta/releases).
 Then